Cynics at Large Indigo: Cynical Network

 Line Endings

 Cynical Network handles data one line at a time.
-The line ending configuration setting determines what separates lines.
+The line ending configuration setting determines how lines are recognized.
 You can set this separately for each connection device.

 The none line ending means that we're not really processing lines at all.
-The send text action does not append anything to outgoing text; and anything arriving from the remote partner is immediately matched as a line and delivered accordingly, even if it is just a single character.
+The send text action does not append anything to outgoing text; and anything arriving from the remote partner is immediately treated as a line and delivered accordingly, even if it is just a single character at a time.
 Use this if you have to work with a protocol that is not line oriented.
 Happily, this is rare in practice.

 Release Notes